cscareerhub/megabot/README.md

 0. Optional: Join us on the CSCH Discord server where we will give you access to the bot dev channel where we discuss and test bots.

-1. Fork the repo
+1. Fork the repo.

-2. Create a branch with the following naming scheme
+2. Create a branch with the following naming scheme.

 ```
 feature/<yourfeature>